unique1o1/Meet-SMS/README.md

 # SimepleSMS

-SimpleSMS is a python cript for sending SMS using NTC Meet.
+SimpleSMS is a python script for sending SMS using NTC Meet.
 This script makes it simple to send SMS without having to go to the site.

 ## Requirement